FeiYGH/GreatReads---aA_Fullstack/README.md

    3. choose status for books.
    4. update their profile information, including uploading profile picture
    5. view their mybooks page, which shows all books that user has selected a status for
+* Since both login and signup are both on the same page, to keep errors from rendering twice, I passed in a key.
+Errors were passed in through a key of either login or signup.

 ![Login Signup Gif](https://github.com/FeiYGH/GreatReads---aA_Fullstack/blob/master/GreatReads_ReadMe_Images/loginSignupBiggestSize.gif)

 ```javascript
    handleLogIn(e){